Haiti Gang Violence: Inside the Crisis in Port-au-Prince

 Maurice tries to keep his family’s place in the corner of a crowded space clean, wiping the floor with water that takes 20 minutes to buy.
 But none of Maurice’s family has enough to eat, and they don’t even have the space to cook.
 Maurice said she counts even a piece of candy as a meal.

 Some residents of refugee camps said that in addition to the daily challenges of survival, they were also finding themselves unwelcome and that relations with their neighbors were deteriorating.
-There have also been clashes with local residents who fear the influx of outsiders will attract the attention of gangs and are concerned about the movement of displaced people.
+There have also been clashes with local residents who fear the influx of outsiders will attract the attention of gangs and are concerned regarding the movement of displaced people.

 The International Organization for Migration (IOM) predicts the impact of dwindling resources and escalating violence, repeating that a worsening atmosphere of mistrust in Haiti will fray traditional safety nets and leave people with nowhere to go.
 I’m warning you.